Wellness Program Incentives: The Complete Guide

 When the program went live, they were surprised that no one participated despite the sizable incentive reward.
-I pointed out that the program might have been too complicated and cumbersome.
-What I wanted to say was that participating in that program would have been about as simple as completing a tax return!
+The program might have been too complicated and cumbersome.
+The truth is that participating in that program would have been about as simple as completing a tax return!

 Wellness Program Incentives Are a Small Part of Wellness